Stratio/stratio-connector-decision/_doc/FirstSteps.md

   > USE highschool;
 ```

 To create the table we must execute the next command.
+The stream is actually created at this point.

 ```
-  > CREATE TABLE students ON CLUSTER mongoCluster (id int PRIMARY KEY, name text, age int, enrolled boolean);
+  > CREATE TABLE students ON CLUSTER streamingCluster (id int PRIMARY KEY, name text, age int, enrolled boolean);
 ```